-Why We Need A Lesbian Claire Huxtable
+Why We Need A Lesbian Clair Huxtable

 Words: Kendal Esquerre

-Claire Huxtable wasn’t a lesbian, and neither was Aunt Viv.
+Clair Huxtable wasn’t a lesbian, and neither was Aunt Viv.
 (And let me be clear: Janet Hubert is the only Aunt Viv I acknowledge.)

 But in my alternate universe they were a loving married couple on a television show called The Gay-Browns or Mrs. and Mrs. (I know the titles are a bit sketchy, but bear with me.)

 The show is a sitcom about two Black, professional, queer women raising their three to five kids.
 They laugh, they love, they cry, but more importantly we all learn valuable lessons within the standard 22-minute sitcom frame.

 Audiences are able to peek into the lives of a Black queer family, and while their lives are not a representation of all queer families of color, it’s a starting point.
 The show is a hit, it gets syndicated and years later I’m able to watch reruns of the show on Netflix with my daughters who get to see their family reflected in this amazing show that I grew up watching.